my-little-dev-blog/site/posts/how-to-enable-anyone-to-use-what-you-built-in-R-from-ChatGPT.md

 This will bring you to the Configure screen for your GPT.
 Give it a name -- such as "hello-ChatGPT-to-R".
 In the Description box, enter "Just send me a message that says 'hello' to get started!"

-In the Instructions box, copy / paste the following:
+In the Instructions box, copy / paste the following.
+Again, be sure to hover over this box with your cursor and scroll to the right to get everything.

 ```markdown
 Greet the user with a message that says, "Welcome to my Custom GPT that calls my R Plumber API via my Google Cloud web service!".